I. Core Eligibility Requirements

 To qualify for the 97% Loan-to-Value (LTV) option, you must meet the following criteria:

-First-Time Homebuyer Status: At least one borrower on the mortgage application must be a first-time homebuyer.
-This is defined as someone who has not had an ownership interest in a residential property within the last three years.
+- First-Time Homebuyer Status: At least one borrower on the mortgage application must be a first-time homebuyer.
+This is defined as someone who has not had an ownership interest in a primary residential property within the last three years.

 Property Eligibility Requirements